-You can perform cable diagnostics for all ports or selected ports to diagnose any cable faults (short, open etc.) and feedback a distance to the fault.
-Simply select the port from the drop-down list and click Start to run the diagnostics.
+Press Start to run the diagnostics.
 This will take approximately 5 seconds.
 If all ports are selected, this can take approximately 15 seconds.
 When completed, the page refreshes automatically, and you can view the cable diagnostics results in the cable status table.
 Note that VeriPHY diagnostics is only accurate for cables 7 - 140 meters long.

 10 and 100 Mbps ports will be disconnected while running VeriPHY diagnostics.
-Therefore, running VeriPHY on a 10 or 100 Mbps management port will cause the switch to stop responding until VeriPHY is completed.
+Therefore, running VeriPHY on a 10 or 100 Mbps management port will cause the switch to stop responding until VeriPHY is complete.